 So, with such a huge amount of people relying on everyday remedies, it seems only fair that we start considering other options that not only fit in with the theme of herbal remedies but could potentially even pit some to the post regarding efficacy.

-As cannabis becomes more widely understood, and laws are changed to allow for more access to the plant’s benefits, could it be that cannabis is the new herbal remedy of 2019?
-Stick around as we find out how marijuana stacks up against some of the worlds most popular herbal remedies!
+As cannabis becomes more widely understood, and laws are changed to allow for more access to the plant’s benefits, could it be that cannabis is the new herbal remedy of 2020?
+Stick around as we find out how marijuana stacks up against some of the world’s most popular herbal remedies!

 What Is an Herbal Remedy?